Typhoon Nesat (2011): Typhoon Nalgae

 The Rescue workers scrambled through the floodwaters on October 2, so that they could be able to deliver food, water and other relief materials to hundreds of villagers stuck on rooftops since several days after the twin typhoons ravaged the nation.
 Seven towns north of Manila including Calumpit in rice-growing Bulacan province continued to be under waist-high waters after the rains brought by Nalgae, the 17th tropical cyclone to affect the disaster-prone nation in 2011.
 Helicopters were able to deliver food via air, but could rescue none of those who were on the rooftops since 4 days.
 On October 3, Philippine authorities rushed aid to thousands of people marooned in their flooded homes for a week since Nesat and Nalgae together battered the nation.
 After a long time, the flood water slowly started receding and the rescue workers were able to deliver food and other relief materials to those in need.
 In Calumpit. one of the worst hit towns, a construction worker in line for receiving the relief materials said to a new agency, "We have no food to eat, and no clean drinking water."
 It was later reported that at least 8 million people living in the Philippines have experience faced much worse floods than the earlier destruction caused by typhoon Nesat.
 The disaster management chief Benito Ramos said "The fight is not over yet.
 I hope the (Nesat) floods will wash out to Manila Bay before the (Nalgae) runoff hits the area.
 If the latter catches up to the former, there won’t be any rooftops left to see above the floodwaters."
 The local weather agency announced that the water levels on the tributaries of major central Luzon rivers were still continuing to rise fast and posed a threat to the nearby towns and villages.

 Retirement

-Due to extremely high amount of damage that the storm has caused in the Philippines, the PAGASA announced that the name, Pedring would be stricken off their tropical cyclone Naming lists.
-In June 2012 the name Perla was chosen by PAGASA to replace Pedring for the 2015 season.
+Due to extremely high amount of damage that the storm has caused in the Philippines, the PAGASA announced that the name Pedring would be stricken off their tropical cyclone naming lists despite its first usage.
+In June 2012 the name Perla was chosen by PAGASA for the 2015 season.
 However, due to the limited number of typhoons that entered Philippine area of Responsibility on that year, the name wasn't used, and instead was first used in the 2019 season.